leon4rd/test/README.md

-## What do computers and air conditioners have in common?
-They both become useless when you open windows.
+## What did the grape do when he got stepped on?
+He let out a little wine.